Cart

 Going further on a super smooth ride with BMX-inspired styling.
 Perfect for folks who want a larger frame and better hill climbing, but that still want game-changing portability

-*Dependent on total weight, road and weather conditions.
+*Dependent on total weight, applied power, road and weather conditions.

 **Dependent on total weight, speed diminished.